thomcorah/dmu-multimedia/md/TECH3015-Module-Handbook.md

 - Understand and evaluate complex issues related to browser platforms, accessibility, usability and mobile access when developing dynamic and animated content on the web.
 - Collect, evaluate, and analyse feedback from users at various points in the development cycle of a Multimedia application.
 - Develop strategies for the effective design and planning of a multimedia production.
-- Research, synthesise and adapt solutions to technical problems
+- Source and synthesise solutions to technical problems

 <!-- NEW
 - Develop strategies for the effective design and planning of a multimedia production.